ohscar/rmalloc/doc/paper/allocator-types.rst

 Over time, there will be more and more items of size :math:`2^n`, stored on a free list for that block size, as shown in Figure :ref:`buddyalloc2klist` Each pair of split-up blocks is said to be two buddies.
 When two buddy blocks are free, they can be joined.
 A block of the next larger size (:math:`n+1`) can be created from these two blocks.
-This is repeated until the largest block, i.e. :math:`2^k`.
-In the worst case, this causes :math:`2^n - 1` bytes of overhead per block, also known as *internal fragmentation.* Still, this commonly used algorithm has shown to be good enough and is often incorporated as one strategy of an allocator.
+The merge repeated until the largest block, i.e. :math:`2^k`.
+In the worst case, this causes :math:`2^n - 1` bytes of overhead per block, also known as *internal fragmentation.* Still, this commonly used algorithm has shown to be good enough in many cases and is often incorporated as one strategy of an allocator.

 ..
 XXX (gres)
 .. ~~~~~~~~~~